Zawlinhtike397/NewsHomePage_FrontendMentor/README-template.md

 - Do I need to gitignore the tailwind files since it contains a large amount of the files? **(If needed,What files are needed to be written in the gitignore)**
 - My width-95% for viewport logic is wrong, i have to do like kelvin container method (container , width: blah px and center that container);
+- me-auto will work the navigation align right problem?

 # Requirements